Useful questions in Solutions Focused coaching

 The ‘What else?’ question

-Ask it, and repeat it, whenever you feel it would be useful to build a fuller description of strengths, successes, qualities, and hopes.
+Ask it, and repeat it, whenever you feel it would be useful to build a richer description of strengths, successes, qualities, and hopes.

 Where would you say you are on the scale now?